mach-composer/mach-composer-cli/docs/src/reference/cli/mach-composer_update.md

   -m, --commit-message string   Use a custom message for the commit.
       --component stringArray
-  -f, --file string             YAML file to update. (default "main.yml") -h, --help                    help for update
+  -f, --file string             YAML file to update. (default "main.yml")
+      --git-fallback            Fallback to git if composer cloud check fails.
+  -h, --help                    help for update
 ```

 ### Options inherited from parent commands

 ```
+  -g, --github          Whether logs should be decorated with github-specific formatting
-  -q, --quiet     Quiet output.
+      --output string   The output type.
+One of: console, json (default "console") -q, --quiet           Quiet output.
 This is equal to setting log levels to error and higher -v, --verbose         Verbose output.
 This is equal to setting log levels to debug and higher
 ```

 ### SEE ALSO